 Understanding Narrative Therapy:

 Narrative Therapy is a therapeutic approach that views individuals as the authors of their own life stories.
 It was developed by Michael White and David Epston in the 1980s and has since gained popularity as a valuable tool for exploring identity, meaning, and personal values.
-In this form of therapy, clients are encouraged to examine the stories they tell themselves and how these narratives influence their emotions, behaviors, and interactions with others.
+In this form of therapy, clients are encouraged to examine the stories they tell themselves and how these narratives influence their emotions, behaviour, and interactions with others.

 The Role of Narrative Therapist: